Air Force ROTC/Aerospace Studies

 Air Force ROTC graduates have opportunities in more than 250 specialized fields in which their education and training can be utilized.
 These specialties include physicists, space scientists, journalists, doctors, dentists, meteorologists, engineers, security and intelligence specialists, nurses and many others.

 The General Military Course

 The four-year program begins with the General Military Course (GMC).
-It takes about three to four hours a week.
+It takes about five to six hours a week.
 Here, you’ll learn the mission and structure of the Air Force and take a look at military life.
 You will study the strategies, doctrines and missions of aerospace power from balloons to today’s use of space vehicles.
 You will learn about Air Force career opportunities, educational benefits and the life and work of an Air Force officer.

 The Professional Officer Course